|The Ketchikan sign over the boulevard.|

 As we share our story with cruise passengers, when often asked dozens of questions about how we can do this, we’re reminded of how much we’d had to leave behind in our old lives.

-My shoes desperately need to be replaced as do Tom’s.
-He’s still wearing the pair of Adidas knock offs he purchased in Hanoi last summer for $13.
+My shoes desperately need to be replaced, as does Tom’s.
+But, unfortunately, he’s still wearing the pair of Adidas knock-offs he purchased in Hanoi last summer for $13.
 Amazingly, they’re still wearable for a little longer.

 |Ornate, smaller handcrafted chess set.|

-It’s not so much that we’re “tightwads” but more due to the fact that we don’t necessarily have access to replenish the supply of the items we find we need in our travels.
+It’s not so much that we’re “tightwads” but more because we don’t necessarily have access to replenish the supply of the items we find we need in our travels.

 |Milano Diamond Gallery.|

-Surely, time in the US will provide us with an opportunity to replace some vital items, tossing out the old and replacing it with the new and better.
+Indeed, time in the US will provide us with an opportunity to replace some vital items, tossing out the old and replacing them with the new and better.